-- 1. the Quarterly Report fully complies with the requirements of Section 13(a) or 15(d) of the Exchange Act; and - 2. the information contained in the Quarterly Report fairly presents, in all material respects, the financial condition and results of operations of FormFactor, Inc.
+- (1) the quarterly report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) the information contained in the quarterly report fairly presents, in all material respects, the financial condition and results of operations of FormFactor, Inc. for the periods presented therein.

-/s/ DR. IGOR Y. KHANDROS

-Name: Dr. Igor Y. Khandros Chief Executive Officer
+/s/ Igor Y. Khandros Igor Y. Khandros Chief Executive Officer

-/s/ RON C. FOSTER

-Name: Ron C. Foster Chief Financial Officer
+/s/ Ron C. Foster Ron C. Foster Chief Financial Officer